lelou6666/nimbus-docs/nimbus/platform/index.rst

 provide a bridge allowing a user to overlay familiar concepts, such as virtual clusters, onto the resources provisioned in the cloud.

-Nimbus Platform tools released so far include:
+The current Nimbus Platform tools are described below.

 cloudinit.d
 ===========